jdinh8124/calculator-app/README.md

-# Version 0.1
+## Version 0.1
+#### Description

-Version 0.1 is the starting point of the Student Grade Table Project.
-LearningFuze has provided a base structure that includes HTML structure that will need to be updated with boostrap classes.
-For this version we are looking to see that you understand how to style an application with bootstrap, take input values and apply them to objects, and update the DOM with a visual of those objects stored.
+Version 0.1 is the starting point of the Calculator Project.
+You must create the base structure and styles, using bootstrap as you deem necessary.
+For this version we are looking to see that you understand how to create the basic structure of a web application, style it, and make it reasonably responsive.
+No functionality will be encoded with this version.

 > ##### Related Reading
 > - Coming Soon